 International Business – Central European Business Realities is a two-year (four semesters) full-time Master’s Program taught in English.

 The program was established to address the specificities and characteristics of the Central European business environment within the framework of the increasing trends of globalization.
 It provides students with a comprehensive business education in the main fields of economics, management, finance, marketing and negotiations.
-Students are offered the possibility to fulfill part of their study obligations at the University of Lyon Business & Management School (France), or at the University of Applied Science in Mainz (Germany), or at Management Center Innsbruck (Austria), or at the International University Geneva (Switzerland),a Business Program at Warsaw School of Economics (Poland) and Business Administration program at School of Business and Economics at Linnaeus University (Sweden), or the International Marketing Management program at the Lappeenranta University of Technology (Finland) or the International Business in Vaasa (Finland) to obtain graduate degrees (a double degree) from both the Czech and the host universities.
+Students are offered the possibility to fulfill part of their study obligations at the University of Lyon Business & Management School (France), or at the University of Applied Science in Mainz (Germany), or at Management Center Innsbruck (Austria), or at the International University Geneva (Switzerland), or the Business Program at Warsaw School of Economics (Poland), or at the Business Administration program at School of Business and Economics at Linnaeus University (Sweden), or the International Marketing Management program at the Lappeenranta University of Technology (Finland) or the International Business in Vaasa (Finland) to obtain graduate degrees (a double degree) from both the Czech and the host universities.